-If you are considering part-time work during term time you are strongly advised to discuss this with your Personal Tutor.
-If you are on a Tier 4/Student Route visa you should also seek advice from the International Student Support team regarding visa limitations on employment.
+If you are considering part-time work during term time you are strongly advised to discuss this with your Personal Tutor (see Wellbeing, Support and Advice section for more information).
+If you are on a Student Route visa you should also seek advice from the International Student Support team regarding visa limitations on employment.